harsh-codess/BERT-VIZ/README.md

 # BERT Attention Visualizations – BertViz Tutorials

 This repository contains interactive notebooks using **BertViz** to visualize attention patterns in Transformer models, primarily using **BERT**.
-It includes different views to understand how attention heads behave across layers and tokens.
+It includes different views to understand how attention heads behave across layers and tokens

 ## Notebooks